9 Best Shampoos for Keratin Treated Hair (Sulfate Free & Salt Free)

 You immediately feel the invigorating qualities deep down on your scalp.
 Not only it detoxes the hair and the scalp, but it also re-energizes dry and brittle hair with its deeply moisturizing fatty acids and omegas.

-The Videri shampoo is also low pH (4.2 – 5.8), doesn’t contain any harsh chemicals, and has extra hydrolyzed wheat proteins, which ticks all the right boxes.
+The Videri shampoo is also low pH (4.2 – 5.8).
+It does not contain any harsh chemicals, and has extra hydrolyzed wheat proteins, which ticks all the right boxes.

 The only sticking point is the price for 355ml volume.
 There are better options with more volume at lower prices, like the one below.